neboysam/campgrounds/README.md

 # cheeses

-A simple Node JS app to display a catalogue of famous cheeses in France
+A simple Node JS app to display a catalogue of famous cheeses of France